Code-Institute-Submissions/KittyDig-Portfolio3/README.md

 ### Design
 - For the design, I used https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal to help me understand how to add colour to the game.
-- The design is basic, with one board red for one player, and one board blue / purple for another player.
+- The design is basic, with one board red for one player, and one board blue for another player.

 ### Python
 - Thanks to the open-source battleships projects that helped me to understand the main concepts of the game: